LearnThinkCreate/sky-database/README.md

 Inspired by [this guide](https://levelup.gitconnected.com/python-pandas-google-spreadsheet-476bd6a77f2b) on using pandas and gspread, this script provides 3 helper functions that make working with Google Sheets really easy -- `readSpreadsheet`, `updateSpreadsheet`, and `createSpreadsheet`.
-I'ved also added style classes into the mix in order to provide some flair.
+I've also added style classes into the mix in order to provide some flair.

 These functions are just convenient wrappers around the [gspread library](https://docs.gspread.org/en/latest/oauth2.html).
 I highly recommend checking out these resources if you'd like to use Google Sheets and Python as a part of your